Cayucas

 Cayucas, previously Oregon Bike Trails, is an American indie pop band from Santa Monica, California.
-The group includes Zach Yudin as the principle songwriter and lead vocals and twin brother Ben Yudin singing vocal harmony and guitar.
+The group includes Zach Yudin as the principle songwriter and lead vocals and twin brother Ben Yudin on guitar.
 The band signed to Secretly Canadian in 2012.

 History

 2011: Oregon Bike Trails

 Zach Yudin, then a musician for nearly five years, posted his first song under the name Oregon Bike Trails on January 18, 2011.
 He was associated with Father/Daughter Records in the early part of his career.

 2012: Secretly Canadian

 In 2012, Yudin expanded from a solo project to a band and he officially changed the group's name from Oregon Bike Trails to Cayucas.
 Cayucas signed with indie record label Secretly Canadian in October 2012, and soon after released a single, "Swimsuit," and announced a tour with Ra Ra Riot for February 2013.

 2013: Bigfoot

 In February 2013, Cayucas announced a handful of European tour dates.
 In March, the band performed in a Secretly Canadian showcase at South by Southwest.
 Their debut full-length album Bigfoot, was released on April 30 by Secretly Canadian.
 The album was produced by fellow Secretly Canadian artist Richard Swift.